KC7-Foundation/kc7_data/envolvelabs_cyberwarcon/envolvelabs.xyz.md

 This leaves us 17 results.

+>Question 5: How many emails did Yuko Sidney send that don’t mention the word “term”?

 ### Pivot

-Pivot operations are performed on the output of a previous Storm operation such as a lift or filter.
-Pivot operators are used to navigate from one set of nodes to another based on a specified relationship.
-These relationships often include shared property values.
+[Pivot](https://synapse.docs.vertex.link/en/latest/synapse/userguides/storm_ref_pivot.html#) and [Traverse](https://synapse.docs.vertex.link/en/latest/synapse/userguides/storm_ref_pivot.html#traverse-walk-light-edges) operations are performed on the output of a previous Storm operation such as a Lift or Filter.
+These operations are used to navigate from one set of nodes to another based on a specified relationship.

+Pivoting involves lifting adjacent nodes that share property values.
+However, traversing involves walking a named lightweight (light) edge (e.g., _refs_) to lift connected nodes.

 We mentioned earlier that forms have properties, which are specific fields that hold information about the node modeled in Synapse.
 Each form has, at a minimum, a primary property, which is the name of the form and definition of the value for individual instances of that form, and which a user must populate in order to create the node within Synapse.
 For some forms, the primary property value may be a Globally Unique Identifier (GUID).
 For the `inet:email` node shown below, the primary property value for is "alexander_hall@envolvelabs.xyz":